0NI0NC/TULPATASK/README.md

 **Getting Started**

-Download the TULPATASK Release and runs on Terminal
+Download the TULPATASK Script and install required librarys

 **Creating your Tulpa**